d4g0/tiny-bookings/docs/Tasks.md

-refactor createFullAdmin into createAdmin dao.fn by 7:00 (test refactor included) brake start 7:34 createAdminService validation 8:43 brake at 8:53 start march 30 - 2:00
+refactor createFullAdmin into createAdmin dao.fn by 7:00 (test refactor included) brake start 7:34 createAdminService refactor to not check admin in db, trust in params instead, since it should be protected by `auth` validation 8:43 brake at 8:53 start march 30 - 2:00